New York City’s Foreclosure Rate Still Below National Average

 New York registered the lowest foreclosure rate among five of the nation’s top metropolitan areas.
 The city’s foreclosure rate was lower than the rates in Dallas, Philadelphia, Los Angeles and Chicago.

-Kings County (Brooklyn) reported 906 new foreclosure filings, the most of any county in the metro area and an increase of 11 percent from the previous month.
-The county’s foreclosure rate of one foreclosure filing for every 1,027 households remained below the national average but was 1.5 times the state average.
+Kings County (Brooklyn) reported 815 new foreclosure filings, the most of any county in the metro area and a 62 percent increase from the previous month.
+The county’s foreclosure rate of one new foreclosure filing for every 1,142 households stayed below the national average.

-New York State reported 4,881 new foreclosure filings in November, an increase of more than 13 percent from the previous month and up nearly 4 percent from November 2005.
-The state’s foreclosure rate of one new foreclosure filing for every 1,573 households registered below the national average and was 20th highest among all the state foreclosure rates.
+New York State reported 4,305 new foreclosure filings in October, an increase of nearly 19 percent from the previous month and an increase of 21 percent from October 2005.
+The state’s foreclosure rate of one new foreclosure filing for every 1,784 stayed below the national average.

-A total of 120,334 new foreclosure filings were reported nationwide in November, an increase of more than 4 percent from the previous month and an increase of more than 68 percent from November 2005.
-The national foreclosure rate of one new foreclosure filing for every 961 households was the highest national foreclosure rate reported in any month so far this year.
+A total of 115,568 properties nationwide entered some stage of foreclosure in October, an increase of nearly 3 percent from the previous month and an increase of more than 42 percent from October 2005.
+The nation’s foreclosure rate of one new foreclosure filing for every 1,001 households was the highest national foreclosure rate reported in any month so far this year.

 The RealtyTrac Monthly U.S. Foreclosure Market Report provides the total number of homes in some stage of foreclosure nationwide, statewide and by county in the New York City Metropolitan Statistical Area Division over the preceding month.
 RealtyTrac’s report includes properties in all three phases of foreclosure: Pre-foreclosures – Notice of Default (NOD) and Lis Pendens (LIS); Foreclosures – Notice of Trustee Sale and Notice of Foreclosure Sale (NTS and NFS); and Real Estate Owned, or REO properties (that have been foreclosed on and repossessed by a bank).